Craigmindset/alx-low_level_programming/README.md

-/**This a git repository for low level c programming
+/**This a git repository for ALX low level c programming

 ***ALX SCHOOL COHORT 11 2022***